 - Completion plan, outlining how you intend to schedule your work to ensure completion by your end of registration and how receipt of hardship funding would assist this (if appropriate).

 When you have completed sections 1-3 of the form you should ask your supervisor to provide a statement in relation to your request.
-Your application, together with your supervisor’s statement will be considered by your Director of Graduate Studies (DGS).
-If your supervisor and DGS support your application this should be submitted to the Doctoral College (by either you or your department) in order for it to be considered by the (Deputy) Academic Director of the Doctoral College.
+Your application, together with your supervisor’s statement will be considered by your department Director of Graduate Studies (DGS).
+If your supervisor and department DGS support your application it should be submitted to the Doctoral College (by either you or your department) in order for it to be considered by the (Deputy) Academic Director of the Doctoral College.
 If you are unsure who your department DGS is, please contact your department administrator for further advice.

 How do I find out about the progress of my application?

-If your DGS supports your application and agrees that it can be passed to the Graduate School for consideration, we will inform you of the outcome as soon as possible.
+If your DGS supports your application and agrees that it can be passed to the Doctoral College for consideration, we will inform you of the outcome as soon as possible.